Cylindrical model structures

-In abstract homotopy theory the observation that the mapping cylinder of an arrow \ar{a_{0},a_{1},f} of $\cl{A}$ gives rise to a factorisation into a cofibration followed by a strong deformation retraction goes back to Kamps.
+In abstract homotopy theory, the observation that the mapping cylinder of an arrow \ar{a_{0},a_{1},f} of $\cl{A}$ gives rise to a factorisation into a cofibration followed by a strong deformation retraction goes back to Kamps.
 It can be found in \S{4} of \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie}, and is also Theorem 5.11 in the book \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} of Kamps and Porter.

-The cleavage of the arrow \ar{a_{0},a^{\cylinder}_{f},j} constructed in these works does not however satisfy our conditions for $j$ to be a normally cloven cofibration.
-The cleavage we construct after van den Berg and Garner does demonstrate $j$ to be a normally cloven cofibration, which is vital for us.
+However, the cleavage of the arrow \ar{a_{0},a^{\cylinder}_{f},j} constructed in these works does not satisfy our conditions for $j$ to be a normally cloven cofibration.
+The cleavage we construct after van den Berg and Garner does demonstrate $j$ to be a normally cloven cofibration, which is crucial for us.

-This aside, a quite different proof that the mapping cylinder of $f$ gives rise to a factorisation into a cofibration followed by a strong deformation retraction was given by Grandis under the additional assumption that $\cylinder$ admits an `extended acceleration structure' in \S{4.6.5} -- \S{4.6.7} of the book \cite{GrandisDirectedAlgebraicTopology}.
+A different proof that the mapping cylinder of $f$ gives rise to a factorisation into a cofibration followed by a strong deformation retraction was given by Grandis in \S{4.6.5} -- \S{4.6.7} of the book \cite{GrandisDirectedAlgebraicTopology}, under the additional assumption that $\cylinder$ admits what is referred to as an extended acceleration structure.

-The key step in this proof concerning double mapping cylinders is Theorem 1.8 in an earlier paper \cite{GrandisDirectedHomotopyTheoryII} of Grandis, the hypotheses of which are weaker than those of \cite{GrandisDirectedAlgebraicTopology}.
-The proof is erroneous, but can be repaired under the assumption that $\cylinder$ admits a `zero collapse structure' in the sense of \cite{GrandisCategoricallyAlgebraicFoundationsForHomotopicalAlgebra}, or alternatively if $\cylinder$ has strictness of right identities.
-We also bring the reader's attention to Theorem 3.8 of the still earlier paper \cite{GrandisHomotopicalAlgebraInHomotopicalCategories} of Grandis.
+A key step in this argument of Grandis appears as Theorem 1.8 in his earlier paper \cite{GrandisDirectedHomotopyTheoryII}, but under weaker hypotheses.
+The proof given in \cite{GrandisDirectedHomotopyTheoryII} is erroneous, but can be repaired if $\cylinder$ admits a zero collapse structure, in the sense of \cite{GrandisCategoricallyAlgebraicFoundationsForHomotopicalAlgebra}, or alternatively if $\cylinder$ has strictness of right identities.